redacademy/best-spring-2019/themes/best-bc/README.md

- ##Tabs
+ ## Tabs

  <img src= "assets/images/screen-shot-tabs.jpg" width="600" height ="400">

 Tabs can be seen through-out resouces and get involved page required to custom-field to implement in the program.
-So whenever the user clicks the tabs it is underlined and outputs the content accordin to its title question.
+So whenever the user clicks the tabs it is underlined and outputs the content accordind to its title question.